burdettadam/AoS/README.md

 - Maintain character consistency through conversation
 - Follow game rules without accessing hidden information

+### NPC Profile System

+The AI system includes a configurable profile system that allows customization of NPC behavior:

+**API Endpoints:**

+- `GET /api/ai/npc-profiles` - List available NPC profiles for selection
+- `POST /api/games/:gameId/npc` - Add an NPC with optional `profileId` parameter

+**Available Profiles:**

+- **Starter Generic** (`starter-generic`): A balanced, customizable profile ideal for beginners
+- **Aggressive Hunter** (`aggressive-hunter`): Actively hunts for evil players with high confidence
+- **Custom Profiles**: Create your own by modifying the starter profile template

+**Profile Configuration:**
+Each profile includes personality traits (chattiness, suspicion, boldness), behavior settings (message frequency, decision speed), and strategic preferences for good/evil team roles.

+**Usage in Lobby:**

+1. Click "Add NPC" in the lobby
+2. Select from available profiles in the modal
+3. NPC is added with the selected behavioral configuration
+4. Profile selection is stored and can be used for AI behavior customization

 ## 📊 Fairness Scoring

 The ICT scoring system evaluates game balance each night: